When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Reading Fluency Games

-If I could give just one piece of advice about helping your child to read, it would be to keep it fun.
+If I could give just one piece of advice about helping your child read, it would be to keep it fun.

 Reading should be something your child enjoys or at least can tolerate without negative connotations.

-It is easy to find reading fluency games that you can recreate at home.
+It’s easy to find reading fluency games you can recreate at home.
+However, the sheer number of search results can be overwhelming.

-To make your own reading fluency “Oh Snap” game:
+Here’s how to make your own reading fluency “Oh Snap” game:

 1. Write a word on the end of each popsicle stick.
 Use common sight words or words you know your child is learning at school.

-2. On the end of three popsicle sticks write, “Oh Snap.”
+2. On the end of three popsicle sticks, write “Oh Snap.”

 3. Place the sticks, word end down, into a container you cannot see through.